UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Area Scale / Rotate / Move visibility issues

 If an object stops being visible, Area Scale / Rotate / Move will calculate the distance between the center and the object's virtual position instead of its real position.
+Alternatively, it might be that (if the Area effect is undone before processing the moves then reapplied again) that the visibility check is done prior to when Area is undone, instead of after, and that the Area trigger skips reapplying the effect if the target is not visible.

 ### Multiple Areas